8.3.5. Commodity Inputs/Outputs

 Input

 Input commodities are the commodities consumed by each technology.
-They are defined in a csv file which describes the commodity inputs to each technology, calculated per unit of technology activity, Where the unit is defined by the user (e.g. petajoules).
+They are defined in a csv file which describes the commodity inputs to each technology, calculated per unit of technology activity.

 Output